manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 ```

 <!-- example index_token_filter -->
-Index-time token filter for index.
+Index-time token filter for full-text indexing.
 Optional, default is empty.

-Index-time token filter gets created by indexer on indexing source data into a plain index or by RT index on processing `INSERT` or `REPLACE` statements and lets you implement a custom tokenizer that makes tokens according to custom rules.
+Index-time token filter gets created by indexer on indexing source data into a plain table or by RT table on processing `INSERT` or `REPLACE` statements and lets you implement a custom tokenizer that makes tokens according to custom rules.
 The plugins are defined as `library name:plugin name:optional string of settings`.

 <!-- request SQL -->